 Where the event could attract children and/or vulnerable people, amongst other audience members, it is necessary to ensure that their needs are catered for.
 This will also apply to members of the public with specific impairments (for example hearing or sight impairments).

 Almost all events will experience at least one person who is separated from their group at some time or another.
 All event organisers should have plans in place to deal with children or vulnerable persons who are reported as lost by their group as well as where children or vulnerable people are found and need to be reunited with their group.
+All of the above matters should be considered as part of the event risk assessment.

-If a child or vulnerable person is found, it is good practice for that person to be taken to a safe area by two members of staff.
-If CCTV is available, this can be used to track the journey to the safe area.
-The safe area must be staffed by DBS checked team members and the children and/or vulnerable persons should not be overseen by any member of the public.
+If a child or vulnerable person is found, it is good practice for that person to be taken to a safe & quiet area by two members of staff where possible.
+If CCTV is available, this can be used to track the journey to the area.
+The area must be staffed by DBS checked team members and the children and/or vulnerable persons should not be overseen by any member of the public.
 Any PA announcement should not make reference to a specific found person but should advise members of the public where to report to if they become separated from their group.